thorntail/thorntail/release/HOWTO_RELEASE.md

 Create wildfly-swarm.io/src/posts/announce-2.0.0.Final.adoc, replace 2.0.0.Final with the new version.
 Copy the fetched contributors and change log into this document.
+Make sure at least the breaking changes, as listed in the output of `fetch-notes.js`, are documented in detail.

 # Update Che image